Ferlab-Ste-Justine/Post-processing-Pipeline/containers/README.md

 not included in the base nextflow image.

 ### Exomiser

-This Docker image is based on the official Exomiser Docker image.
-It includes Exomiser tools but modifies the entrypoint to work with Nextflow on Kubernetes.
+This Docker image is based on the official exomiser Docker image exomiser exomiser-cli:14.0.0-bash.
+It is modified for compatibility with nextflow.

+### Exomiser-13

+This is a docker image allowing to run exomiser 13.1.0.
+One can substitute the resulting image with our default exomiser image to run the pipeline with exomser 13.1.0.

 ## Local Testing Commands
 Here is an example for the Nextflow image.
 You can adapt these commands for other images as needed.